 What is this?
 Efforts to prevent the transmission of COVID-19 have included the closure of schools.
-Research on the impact of school closures, including research during other pandemics caused by respiratory viruses, might provide useful information for policymakers.
-Several systematic reviews have been reported and more details of these, including citations and links to the full text, are available lower down this summary.
+Research on the impact of school closures, including research done during other pandemics, might provide useful information for policymakers.
+Several systematic reviews are summarised here and more details of these. including citations and links to the full text, are available lower down this summary.

-What was found: At the time of their rapid review, Viner et al. (2020) reported that school closures alone might prevent 2-4% of deaths, which was less than other social distancing methods.
-They concluded that, based on the available studies, the overall effects of school closures on COVID-19 transmission are uncertain.
+At the time of the rapid review by Viner (search done on 19 March 2020), research showed that school closures alone might prevent 2-4% of deaths, which was less than other social distancing methods.
+They concluded that the available studies showed that the overall effects of school closures on COVID-19 transmission were uncertain.

-Bin Nafisah et al. (2018) reported that implementing school closure before or after an influenza epidemic reaches its peak reduced the overall epidemic.
+The Bin Nafisah review (search done in March 2017) showed that implementing school closure before or after the peak of an influenza epidemic reduced the overall epidemic.
 Early and prolonged school closures had more impact on epidemic peaks.

-Jackson et al. (2013) reported that school closure reduced transmission of seasonal and pandemic influenza among school children in some studies and that some studies found that influenza incidence increased when schools reopened.
+The Jackson review (search done in January 2012) showed that school closure reduced transmission of seasonal and pandemic influenza among school children in some studies and that some studies found that influenza incidence increased when schools reopened.

 What are the reviews:

 Citation: Bin Nafisah S, Alamery AH, Al Nafesa A, et al. School closure during novel influenza: a systematic review.
 Journal of Infection and Public Health.
 2018;11(5):657-61.